cegrif01/geocoding/Blog.md

     }
 ```

-This might seem a little unorthodox, but immutable underlying data structures solves many issues with "unintentional state changes".
+This might seem a little unorthodox, but immutable underlying data structures solve many issues with "unintentional state changes".
 In my experiences with OOP, having a solution for unintentional state changes is much appreciated, even though, it might not be totally apparent why that's necessary.

 Let's look at an example of the mutable way and how side effects can creep in: